HKH515/forr-2021-piazza-templates/classes/Oct_7.md

 - Assignment 13: TileTraveller 2 (opens at h:mm)
     - Note that this assignment is tailored around pair-programming, where two or three people discuss a solution and it's implemented collaboratively on one machine.
     - Even though this is meant to be done on one machine, you should use git.
-    - (this line only applies to zoom students): If you wish to work on the assignment in the same group you were in when you solved TileTraveller 1, then please list the people who you were teamed up with as a followup discussion on the Piazza thread for the group you're in.
+    -If you wish to work on the assignment in the same group you were in when you solved TileTraveller 1, then please list the people who you were teamed up with as a followup discussion on the Piazza thread for the group you're in. (this line only applies to zoom students)I

 ## After class: